 From Our Data Team: Kicking Off the New Jersey MIECHV Families Level of Service Evaluation

-County-based home visiting programs funded by the MIECHV Program, including Parents as Teachers, Healthy Families and Nurse Family Partnership, play a crucial role in supporting families, improving child health and building resilient communities.
+County-based home visiting programs funded by the MIECHV initiative, including Parents as Teachers, Healthy Families, and Nurse Family Partnership, play a crucial role in supporting families, improving child health, and building resilient communities.
 To maximize their impact, it’s essential that these programs reach as many families as possible and consistently deliver high-quality services.

 Project Goals and Approach

-Our primary goal is to increase the LOS for New Jersey’s MIECHV-funded evidence-based home visiting programs by 10% over the next year.
-Here, LOS refers to the percentage of available program slots that are actively filled by participating families.
-Achieving this milestone will allow MIECHV evidence-based home visiting programs to expand services to more communities, ensuring that no family is left behind.
+Our primary goal is to strengthen and improve the LOS for New Jersey’s MIECHV-funded evidence-based home visiting programs.
+Here, “level of service” refers to the percentage of available program slots that are actively filled by participating families.
+Increasing the LOS will allow MIECHV evidence-based home visiting programs to expand services to more communities, ensuring that no family is left behind.

 We are committed to a collaborative, data-driven approach that includes: